Pagophily: Genus Pagophila

 Genus Pagophila is a genus of birds that consists of only one species: Pagophila eburnea, also known as the ivory gull.
 The ivory gull is found in the Arctic in the northernmost parts of Europe and North America.

 Ivory gulls feed on crustaceans, fish and rodents and are also considered opportunistic scavengers.
 The gulls often follow pagophilic mammals such as seals and polar bears and feed on the remains of their prey.

-Pagophily in Invertebrates
+In invertebrates

 Sea ice invertebrates serve as important food sources for many Pagophilic vertebrate species.

 Gammarus wilkitzkii

 Gammarus wilkitzkii is an amphipod species that lives below Arctic sea ice.
 This organism uses a relatively wide variety of food sources including detritus, sea algae and the remains of other crustaceans.
 As a result of its harsh under-ice habitat, Gammarus wilkitzkii has developed a broad range of sources for nutrients to compensate for temperature and spatial changes of the ice.